-I’ve recently had a question asked to me about legislation for another country — not the US.
-It is natural for other countries to see the mistakes China is making.
-Then see the US strangling, in the crib, the most innovative technology since the internet.
-These countries, wisely, want to welcome the crypto community to their shores.
+It’s natural for other countries to see the mistakes China is making in restricting the use and mining of Bitcoin.
+Then see the US potentially strangling, in the crib, the most innovative technology since the internet.
+Most countries, wisely, want to welcome the crypto community to their shores.

 The key is “enabling” legislation.

 Crypto opens up so many areas for innovation.
 It is like the computer, networking, or internet being invented.
 The US is going overboard trying to protect its financial exorbitant privilege and is hampering innovation.
 When you see exchanges blocking US citizens from participating in swapping assets, it isn’t because the exchange doesn’t want to have US citizens as customers.
-It is because the long arm of the US Federal government has exceeded its US Constitutional authority and acts like a parent of a two year old.
+It is because the long arm of the US Federal government has exceeded its US Constitutional authority and acts as a parent of a two-year-old.
 “Don’t touch that, it’s hot!”

 If you are working with your government on how to craft or fix legislation to attract crypto talent and treasure, make sure that legislation is enabling.

-Here are a few examples to get the noggin thinkin’
+Here are a few examples to help clarify the idea:

 Senders of digital assets must have a broker license.